momochi000/typewar/README.md

 ## CURRENT

+#### REFACTOR: Rearrange the combat logic into the battlemanager.
+The (battle) scene initializes the battle manager.
+The battle manager keeps track of the two sides of battle (typically the player and opponents).
+The battle manager has the attack manager module which determines how to generate text fragments based on difficulty level, stat differences between the players, etc etc.
+It's also eventually going to keep track of any environmental effects during battle.
 #### Difficulty scale.
 Need a system which adjusts the difficulty of the game mechanics.
 I want difficulty of gameplay to be separate from difficulty of the battle.
 The